jaredly/redoc/Readme.md

   - you can do an absolute link, and it will work out the relative link, so that if the files are hosted not at the root it will be ok
 - should the api docs be placed in `./docs/api`?
 Maybe.
 Probably.
 - maybe allow you to `@doc` include bits of docs from the api?
 That could be fun.
+- probably want to allow "splat"ing in code from different places.
+Like example code, etc.